-The purpose of an attic restoration is to revive and replace damage caused by an invasion of bats, birds, raccoons, squirrels, and other vermin.
+The purpose of an attic cleaning and restoration is to revive and replace damage caused by an invasion of bats, birds, raccoons, squirrels, and other vermin.
 When a raccoon, opossum, squirrel, bird, or bat take up residence in an attic, they don't come alone—they also bring parasites and insects with them.
 Getting your attic back to a healthy state involves getting rid of everything brought in with your unwanted attic guests, and performing an attic restoration.

-If left unaddressed, your attic can become a dangerous breeding ground for various wildlife diseases that can affect the health and the welfare of every member of your home.
+If attic animal cleanup is left unaddressed, your attic can become a dangerous breeding ground for various wildlife diseases that can affect the health and the welfare of every member of your home.
 Spores of respiratory diseases such as raccoon roundworm and histoplasmosis can be airborne and easily contracted accidentally.

 Rodents have teeth that do not stop growing.
 To keep themselves comfortable, they will chew on anything that they can find, including the pipes and wires in your home.
 The result is bare wires which is a fire hazard.
-Eventually, if the issue is not addressed with proper attic restoration, heating and cooling ducts often become destroyed or filled with feces and/or can circulate these contaminants throughout your home.
+Eventually, if the issue is not addressed with proper wildlife attic cleanup and attic restoration, heating and cooling ducts often become destroyed or filled with feces and/or can circulate these contaminants throughout your home.

 How Do You Restore an Attic?

-Learn more about the basic concept of a complete attic restoration, step-by-step!
+Learn more about getting rid of animals in the attic and complete attic restoration, step-by-step!

 - Clean-Up—After exclusion, the first step to attic restoation is the removal of contaminants from dead animals, their feces, and getting all the old soiled and matted insulation out and disposed of properly.

 - Insect Treatment—Treat for any insect infestation which is common with most vermin.